Cancer Survivor Program

 Our Cancer Survivor Program helps children, teens and young adults stay healthy after cancer treatment.

-- Our program is open to all survivors of childhood cancer who have completed treatment and have no signs of cancer.
+- Our program is open to all survivors of childhood cancer who have finished treatment and have no signs of cancer, no matter where your child was treated.

 - We also see young people who have been treated for noncancer diseases with chemotherapy, radiation therapy or stem cell transplant.

-- We offer clinics in Seattle, the Tri-Cities and Missoula, Montana.
+- We offer clinics in Bellevue, Federal Way, Seattle, the Tri-Cities and Missoula, Montana.
+In some cases we can hold visits via video phone calls (telemedicine).

 What’s special about the Cancer Survivor Program at Seattle Children’s?

-Our goal is to keep survivors healthy over the long term by providing excellent care and education about future health risks.
+Our goal is to keep survivors healthy over the long term by giving your child or teen excellent care and informing you about future health risks.

 We identify issues and challenges that may come up after treatment has ended.
 At the start, our team: